Is India the reason why iOS 12 is coming to older iPhones?

 Buying an iPhone 6 in 2018 may not seem like a sensible decision, but Apple is making sure the smartphone stays relevant with the latest iOS 12 update.
 In fact, even the five-year-old iPhone 5S is compatible with the latest version of Apple’s mobile operating system.
-It almost seems like Apple’s WWDC 2018 announcement that iOS 12 would be available for older devices, giving it the wider base for an iOS version ever, too was aimed primarily at the Indian market.
+It almost seems like Apple’s WWDC 2018 announcement that iOS 12 would be available for older devices, giving it the widest base for an iOS version ever, too was aimed primarily at the Indian market.

 “This move by Apple is aimed at giving the latest and as far as possible consistent experience to the majority of iPhone users, irrespective of the device age,” Navkendar Singh, Head – Mobile Devices Research: India & South Asia, IDC India, told indianexpress.com over an email.
 “Apple enjoys a huge aspirational appeal in India market where consumers aspire to own an iPhone.
 But not necessarily a new model or new iPhone, since the pricing of the new Apple devices is such that it is out of reach of most Indian consumers, in a market where more than 80 per cent of the smartphones sold are below $80,” said Navkendar.